- Can I reopen my case?

 You will not be arrested if you make arrangements with the judge to satisfy your cases.
 To do this, you may need to make a full or partial payment or get an extension on the payment due date.

-You must make a request to the judge to be set up for a payment (installment) plan.
-As part of the request, you will be asked to provide information about your financial resources and the amount you are able to pay each month.
-If the judge approves your request, you will receive payment (installment) coupons and instructions as to how to make your monthly payments.
+No. The Court offers payment (installment) plans that will allow you to pay what you owe in smaller increments until the total balance is paid in full.
+When being set up on an installment plan, you must provide information about your financial resources and the amount you are able to pay each month.
+Upon approval of your application, you will receive installment coupons and instructions as to how to make your monthly payments.

 - My driver's license is suspended.
 How do I get it back?